Mordziarz/RSCUcaller/README.md

 # RSCU matrix

 The get_matrix() function allows the user to create a matrix that the user can use in any way they like.
-The matrix will not be needed for the next steps.
 Simply use the result of the get_RSCU() function.
+The user will be able to use the matrices from this function, for example, in generating PCA.

 ```r
 get_matrix(get_RSCU_out = get_RSCU_out)